Masters in Applied Psychological Science (Co-op)

 Work Term

-The work term is evaluated in two ways:
+The work term is evaluated by:

-1. Student performance on the job is assessed by the employer and by self-assessment.
-The student and employer then jointly review the performance.
-The final assessment is submitted to the co-op coordinator and to the program chair (Dr. Cathryn Button).
+The student and employer jointly review the student’s performance.
+The assessment is submitted to the Co-op Coordinator and to the Program Chair.

-Recent MAPS Work Term Reports
+Examples of Work Term Reports

-Enterprise Olympics Program, YMCA.
+Evaluation of the Enterprise Olympics Program, YMCA.

 Evaluating the Arts, Department of Education and Early Childhood Development, Government of NL.